-Geometric design of new facilities and reconstruction projects should typically be based on estimated traffic 20 years after completion of construction.
-For new facilities and reconstruction projects on the Interstate System a minimum 20-year design period is required.
-With justification, for projects other than on the Interstate System, design periods less than 20 years may be approved by the District Director with concurrence by the Project Delivery Coordinator.
+Geometric design of new facilities and reconstruction projects should normally be based on estimated traffic 20 years after completion of construction.
+With justification, design periods other than 20 years may be approved by the District Director with concurrence by the Project Delivery Coordinator.